 Children and young people are made aware that the school's approach to any incident of child-on-child abuse (including sexual violence and sexual harassment) is confidential and they understand that their concerns will be treated seriously.
-The schools reporting mechanism is promoted via - classroom discussions, assemblies and the guidance from Part Five of KCSiE, 2022 is followed.
+The schools reporting mechanism is promoted via - Jigsaw lessons and assemblies - and the guidance from Part Five of KCSiE 2023 is followed.